Shooting the Messenger

-I was sitting at my computer, an early Compac portable thinking about who to write to after the Supreme Court dismissed my appeal, when she came up the stairs, put a hand on my shoulder, and softly said “You’ve done enough, time to move on.”
+I was sitting at my computer, an early Compaq portable, thinking about who to write to—after the Right Honourable Chief Justice Robert George Brian Dickson dismissed the appeal of my dismissal for alleged insubordination with a curt, cold "not a question of national interest"—when she came up the stairs, put a hand on my shoulder, and softly said: “You’ve done enough; time to move on.”

 “Ross said he has talked to a consultant he knows from Montréal who is looking for someone to manage some of his people here in Ottawa.”

 I ignored her, not something I usually did.

 “Don’t you understand?
 We are broke,” she said.
 “We have no more money.
 The bank won’t lend us any more; you have to get a job.”

 I still ignored her.
 I am sorry about that.

 “Won’t you at least meet with the person who is willing to give you a job?” she pleaded.

 I had not looked for a job thinking it pointless!
 Who would hire someone who had been fired from the Public Service, especially with the Appraisal From Hell as a reference.
 Someone was actually willing to overlook all that.
 If I was not at least willing to talk to such a person, I risked losing more than mere possessions.

 I only referred to Lucette twice, and not by name, in my whistleblower’s tale for fear that the government would do to her what they did to me.
 Her security clearance was somewhat more impressive than mine.
 If the RCMP, as the diplomats wanted them to, had declared me to be a security risk, as my spouse, she would have lost her security clearance and her job along with it.